JupiterOne-Archives/docs-old/guides/entity-relationship-mappings.md

 * Any change to the `SOURCE` entity triggers the mapping rule to be evaluated/re-evaluated.
 * The **Source Filters** must match an entity or the rule will not trigger.
-It may be necessary to _add properties to entities_ at the source so that when they are ingested they will match the rule.
+It may be necessary to _add properties to entities_ at the data source so that when they are ingested they will match the rule.
 * A rule produces relationships to all `TARGET` entities matching the **Target filters**.
-It may be necessary to _add properties to entities_ at the source so that when they are ingested they will match the rule.
+It may be necessary to _add properties to entities_ at the data source so that when they are ingested they will match the rule.

 ### Global Mappings